Gillette Stadium: NFL

 the Pittsburgh Steelers 36–17.
 The seventh AFC Championship hosted at Gillette Stadium came the next year, when the Patriots knocked off the Jacksonville Jaguars by a score of 24–20.
 In the 2018 season, Gillette Stadium hosted a Divisional Round game, as the Patriots knocked off the Los Angeles Chargers by a score of 41–28 on the way to winning Super Bowl LIII.
 In Tom Brady's final game as a Patriot, they were upset by the Tennessee Titans in the First Round of the 2019 playoffs with a loss of 20–13.
-Entering the 2023 season, the Patriots had an all-time playoff record of 19–4 at the stadium.
+As of the end of the 2025 season, the Patriots had an all-time playoff record of 21–4 at the stadium.

 The stadium also hosted Tom Brady's Patriots Hall of Fame induction ceremony.
 Inductions typically take place in front of the stadium's pro shop; however, due to Brady's stature within the organization, it was decided to utilize the venue's capacity.
 Over 60,000 spectators attended the event.

 College football

 As part of the UMass football program's move to Division I FBS, the Minutemen played all of their home games at Gillette Stadium for the 2012 and 2013 seasons.
-The stadium is 95 miles away from the UMass campus in Amherst—the longest trip of any FBS member.
+The stadium is 95 mi away from the UMass campus in Amherst—the longest trip of any FBS member.
 The Minutemen's on-campus stadium, Warren McGuirk Alumni Stadium, was not suitable for FBS football in its previous configuration.
 Its small size (17,000 seats) would have made it prohibitively difficult to meet FBS average attendance requirements, and its press box and replay facilities were well below Mid-American Conference standards.
 Additionally, several nonconference teams would not even consider playing games in Amherst.
 McGuirk Stadium was renovated to FBS standards for the 2014 season, but the Minutemen's deal with the Kraft Group called for the Minutemen to play four of their home games in Foxborough from 2014 to 2016 in exchange for keeping part of the revenue from ticket sales.
 Moving forward, Gillette continued to host UMass football for games of anticipated larger attendance.

 In 2023, Gillette Stadium was used as a neutral site for the Army–Navy Game.
 Navy will also play their rivalry game with Notre Dame in Foxborough in 2026.